Life Lessons: 7 Ideas for Teaching Kids About Charity

 - What are some steps students could take to make these giving projects come to life?

-Amber Osuba is the Senior Marketing Manager for K-12.
-Prior to this role, Amber served as a Senior Implementation Manager supporting educators and districts across Pennsylvania and Maryland for three years.
+Amber Osuba is the Vice President, Business Operations for EVERFI.
+Prior to this role, Amber served as the Senior Director, K-12 Marketing and as a Senior Implementation Manager supporting educators and districts across Pennsylvania and Maryland for three years.
 She is a former first grade STEM teacher and curriculum lead.
 You’ll find her at EVERFI’s national conference booths asking teachers to grab swag, take a selfie and tag @EVERFI.